AI Audit Logging for LLMs: What You Should Track

 Retrieval context is critical for debugging hallucinations and policy violations.
 If an LLM fabricates information, the audit trail must show which documents were retrieved and whether they actually supported the output.

 The tradeoff: storing raw content versus hashed or tokenized versions affects both compliance and forensic usefulness.
 Hashes verify integrity but prevent content reconstruction.
 If regulators require reviewing what was actually said, full content (with PII masked) must be retained.
+Trussed handles masking at log time so retained content stays compliant.

 Model and Configuration Metadata